-The Head of Governance and Compliance will coordinate any complaints received in respect of this policy.
+The Legal & Compliance Manager will coordinate any complaints received in respect of this policy.

-- The complaint should be addressed to the Head of Governance and Compliance in the first instance.
-The complaint will be acknowledged immediately and every reasonable effort will be made to offer a more comprehensive reply within 21 days. - If the applicant is not satisfied with the reply then they should inform the Head of Governance and Compliance within 21 days.
-The complaint will then be forwarded to the University Secretary and will be dealt with in accordance with the University's Staff & General Complaints Procedure or the University's Student Complaints Procedure as appropriate.
+- The complaint should be addressed to the Legal & Compliance Manager in the first instance.
+The complaint will be acknowledged immediately and every reasonable effort will be made to offer a more comprehensive reply within 21 days. - If the applicant is not satisfied with the reply then they should inform the Legal & Compliance Manager within 21 days.
+The complaint will then be forwarded to the Head of Governance Services and will be dealt with in accordance with the University's Staff & General Complaints Procedure or the University's Student Complaints Procedure as appropriate.

-If applicants are dissatisfied with the outcome of the Complaints Procedure they may seek an independent review from the Information Commissioner.
+If applicants are dissatisfied with the outcome of the Complaints Procedure, they may seek an independent review from the Information Commissioner.
 Requests for review by the Information Commissioner should be mad e in writing to:

-The Information Commissioner, 2nd Floor Churchill House, Churchill Way, Cardiff CF10 2HH Tel: 02920 678 400
+The Information Commissioner, 2nd Floor Churchill House, Churchill Way, Cardiff CF10 2HH

+Tel: 02920 678 400